ouspg/SOP-Robot/client/README.md

 Ensure that you have set up the robot as instructed in [Robot bring-up](../docs/BRINGUP.md) and that r_hand_controller is up and running.
 If not, refer back to the [bring-up](../docs/BRINGUP.md).

 Once the robot is running properly, open a new command window, and run the hand_gestures_node with the following command.

+### The simulator only supports the finger movements. the unified_arms_client tries to connect with serial and if it does not find it, it will assume it is in simulator.
 ```
 ros2 run hand_gestures hand_gestures_node
 ```